 Combloux may not be one of the ‘big names’ in ski resorts, but this sunny balcony rewards visitors with amazing 360 degree panoramic views that even Victor Hugo declared to be ‘A pearl in the Alps’.
 Every which way you turn there are mountains.

-Combloux boasts the privileged elevated position of looking out towards the Mont Blanc Massif, the Aravis, the Fiz and the Aiguilles Rouges for very impressive vistas every which way you look.
-With family skiing in the sunshine at the heart of the resort, why not come and see for yourself what Combloux has to offer?Guide section
+This family-friendly resort boasts an privileged elevated position looking out towards the Mont Blanc Massif, the Aravis, the Fiz and the Aiguilles Rouges for very impressive vistas all round.
+With enjoyable skiing in the sunshine at the heart of the resort, why not come and see for yourself what Combloux has to offer?Guide section

 Combloux – the enchanting valley of the wolves

-The village of Combloux, gets its name from ‘La combe des loups’ (the valley of the wolves) and has been an important route for travellers, long before Mountain Drop-offs transfer shuttles could be seen winding their way up to Combloux from Geneva Airport.
+The village of Combloux gets its name from ‘La combe des loups’ (the valley of the wolves) and has been an important route for travellers, long before Mountain Drop-offs transfer shuttles could be seen winding their way up to Combloux from Geneva Airport.

 As a winter resort, Combloux is part of the Portes du Mont Blanc.
 Combloux, le Jaillet (the slopes on the southern side of Megeve) and La Giettaz (actually over the ‘border’ in Savoie) are all linked by lifts and pistes and then there’s neighbouring Cordon, which is included, but not linked.
 With one lift pass you can explore more than a 100km of pistes.

 And although the skiing locally won’t tire out the very advanced skiers, it’s a great choice for a good value ski holiday, especially for families.
 Take for example the indoor picnic room at the bottom of the main Beauregard chair at La Cry snow front.
 Complete with microwave and drinks machines, it means you’re not obliged to buy the most expensive spaghetti bolognaise of your life on the slopes.

 Rock-free pistes on snowy prairies

-Now you might think that Combloux’s La Cry being at just 1183m, the resort struggles with snow coverage.
+Now you might think that being at just 1183m, Combloux’s La Cry would struggle with snow coverage.
 But the pistes are on tree-lined prairies, so the resort only needs 30cm-ish of snow to be able to open.
 And you won’t be taking out big chunks of your skis with rocks – there aren’t any!